How to generate the Design History File for your medical device

 • Traceability: Relate to Requirements and Software Item Specs that Control each Risk

-• For Requirement, Software Item Spec, Hardware Item Spec
+• For Requirement, Software Item Spec, Hardware Item Spec:

-• Context: Only items with Context = Safety are included in the “Identification of characteristics related to safety” section
+• Context: Only items with Context = Safety are included in the “Identification of characteristics related to safety” section of your Risk Management File

 Why:

-• Early risk management is required by ISO 14971 and FDA.
-Risks and controls must be traceable to requirements and design
+• Risks and controls must be traceable to requirements and design

 Key resulting document: The Version configuration item is the central organizing entity for all Release documentation